shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 ### Data Preprocessing

 Data preprocessing is performed in the `dataset.py` in the `Dataset` class.
 The initialisation function first determines the type of dataset (train or test) based on the train parameter.
-It constructs appropriate file paths for the dataset, considering whether it's meant for training or testing.
+It navigates to the appropriate file paths for the dataset, considering whether it's meant for training or testing.

-Following that, the dataset then undergoes standardization through normalization.
+Following that, the dataset then undergoes normalization.
 The mean and standard deviation values are set to 0.5 for each channel.
 Normalization ensures that the pixel values of the images are within a standardized range, making it easier for machine learning models to learn patterns from the data.
 Additionally, the images are converted into PyTorch tensors.

 ### Example Inputs and Outputs